 based on your own story.

-You’ve been writing... and writing.
+So.
+You've been writing.

 Filling your computer, or notebook, with half-formed essays and notes for a dream book that has yet to be written.
 You’re not sure know how to go about structuring, or writing, work that will one day land on bookshelves—a book that will grasp the hand of a reader who needs to hear your words.